launchdarkly/ld-find-code-refs/RELEASING.md

 ## Docker Hub

-To push a new image version to Docker hub, run `make publish-docker TAG=$VERSION`, where `$VERSION` is the version you want to release.
-This will compile the github-actions binary, build a new image with your version tagged, also point latest at that tag and push both latest and $VERSION to docker hub.
+To push a new image version to Docker hub, run `make publish-cli-docker TAG=$VERSION` or `make publish-github-actions-docker TAG=$VERSION`, where `$VERSION` is the version you want to release.
+This will compile the github-actions binary for either the command line parser or the github actions parser, build a new image with your version tagged, and also point latest at that tag and push both latest and $VERSION to docker hub.

+## CircleCI Orb Registry

+To publish the CircleCI Orb to the Orb registry, you'll need the [CircleCI CLI](https://circleci.com/docs/2.0/local-cli/) installed, and will need to run `circleci setup` to configure the CLI with your [Circle API token](https://circleci.com/account/api).

+Run `make publish-dev-circle-orb TAG=$VERSION NAMESPACE=$NAMESPACE` or `make-publish-release-circle-orb TAG=$VERSION NAMESPACE=$NAMESPACE` to publish the orb to the orb registry, where `$VERSION` is the version you want to release, and `$NAMESPACE` is the registry namespace you'd like to use.
+Running `publish-dev-circle-orb` will publish a development-tagged (e.g. `dev:0.0.1`) orb, which can be overwritten, and `publish-release-circle-orb` will publish a release version of the orb, which is immutable.
+Both dev and release orbs are open to the public, but development orbs are not visible in the list of registered orbs on Circle's [website](https://circleci.com/orbs/registry/?showAll=true).